ravendyg/url-shortener/README.md

 "DB_HOST": "excur.info" // have several domains pointing to the same ip "DB_PORT": <router db port>
 ```
-And the router is set up to forward requests from <router db port> to 3306 on the server.
+And the router is set up to forward requests from "router db port" to 3306 on the server.

 Don't forget to remove default MySQL bind to 127.0.0.1 And REMEMBER that by doing this you would open your vulnerable database to the cruel world of the internet!